JieWu02/X-Coder/README.md

   <img src="assets/pipeline.png" alt="Pipeline" width="800"/>
 </p>

-**Framework of SynthSmith.** SynthSmith first extracts and evolves competitive programming related features from small-scale code instruction data and merges them into tree structures.
+Framework of our synthesis pipeline.
+We first extract and evolve competitive programming related features from small-scale code instruction data and merge them into tree structures.
 It then samples subtrees from the feature tree, selects a compatible feature set, and formulates a scenario that naturally integrates these consistent features.
 Novel tasks are generated based on a proposed scenario according to specific styles.
 Advanced reasoning models are used to synthesize solutions and tests for the generated tasks, which are further cross-verified using the proposed dual-verification strategy to yield reliable test outputs and the top solution.

 ## Results